+The Retrieve Document Transaction is not supported in XDS.b.
 A Document Consumer Actor initiates the Retrieve Document transaction.
 The Document Repository will return the document that was specified by the Document Consumer.

-1885 To support composite documents, an XDS Document may be a multipart document.
+To support composite documents, an XDS Document may be a multipart document.
 In this case, the Document Consumer must take appropriate actions to make the multipart content accessible to the user.

-10.1.2.6 Patient Identity Feed
+1990 10.1.2.6 Patient Identity Feed

-- The Patient Identity Feed Transaction conveys the patient identifier.
-It conveys the patient identifier and corroborating demographic data, captured when a patient's identity is established, 1890 modified or merged or in cases where the key corroborating demographic data has been modified.
-Its purpose in the XDS Integration Profile is to populate the registry with patient identifiers that have been registered for the XDS Affinity Domain. - The Patient Identify Feed Transaction defined in ITI TF-2: 3.8 uses standard HL7 encoding of Patient Identifiers in PID-3.
-As defined in ITI TF-2: 3.8, the value in PID-3 may have different 1895 components and subcomponents as long as the required values are present.
-This is standard encoding for HL7 applications; receiving applications are expected to extract the required data for their use.
+The Patient Identity Feed Transaction conveys the patient identifier and corroborating demographic data, captured when a patient's identity is established, modified or merged or in cases where the key corroborating demographic data has been modified.
+Its purpose in the XDS Integration Profile is to populate the registry with patient identifiers that have been registered for the XDS Affinity Domains